mercoglianoisidoro/cheatsheet/kubernetes/kubernetes/README.md

 # Kubernetes

 ## Kubernetes definition
-Kubernetes is build on the concept of transient, decoupled objects connected together.
+Kubernetes is container orchestrator build on the concept of transient, decoupled objects connected together.

 ## Kubernetes resources